MetOffice/fab/Documentation/source/processing.rst

 ``BuildConfig`` creation
 ~~~~~~~~~~~~~~~~~~~~~~~~
-After parsing the command line options, BAF will first
+After parsing the command line options, the base class will first
 create a Fab ``ToolBox`` which contains the compiler and
 linker selected by the user (see Fab documentation for
 details).
 Then it will create the ``BuildConfig`` object,